hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 We had created the original app earlier this year, mostly to play around with Websockets and AppSync subscriptions.
 In the frontend it was based on React and Nextjs, hosted ontop of Vercel.
 On the backend it ran on AWS AppSync and Dynamodb as a persistent storage.
-In the [re-implementation](https://github.com/flyck/astro-party) we moved the frontend to pure html and js, using [htmx](https://htmx.org/ "Visit HTMX Official Site for more details") and [Astro](https://astro.build).
+In the [re-implementation](https://github.com/flyck/astro-party), we moved the frontend to pure HTML and js, using [htmx](https://htmx.org/ "Visit HTMX Official Site for more details") and [Astro](https://astro.build).
 For the backend we used [Astro DB](https://astro.build/db/), which is currently in early preview, and Astro SSR hosted on [Netlify](https://www.netlify.com/).

-We wanted to see how CRUD apps could be implemented in a straightforward way with this stack, but also to see how the experience would be with htmx instead of React.
-In the following we'll share basic techniques using this stack, and also our experience, looking back.
+We wanted to find out how CRUD apps could be implemented in a straightforward way using this stack, but also get the experience of using htmx instead of React.
+In the following we'll share basic techniques using this stack, and also our conclusions, looking back.

 ## Responsive Buttons